Jeromel-Pushparaj/Jeromel-Pushparaj/README.md

     skills: ['PHP 8', 'MySQL', 'java', 'Reactjs', 'Go', 'JavaScript', 'HTML', 'Tailwind CSS', 'Laravel', 'Linux', 'MongoDB'],
     knownStacksAndFrameworks: ['MERN', 'LAMP', 'Spring-boot'],
     hobbies: ['Learn CyberSecurity', 'Experimenting with IoT', 'Experimenting with Low Level stuff'],
-    importantMessage: "I am not subjected to these technologies - I explore everything if I have to",
+    importantMessage: "I am not limited to specific technologies; my Computer Science background allows me to explore, understand, and adapt to any language or system I need to use.",
     loveNote: ['Jesus is the only way', 'John: 3:16'] );